-Packaging materials span plastic, glass, metal, paper, and biodegradable packaging alternatives.
-The choice of material depends on factors such as product requirements, cost, and sustainability goals.
+Packaging materials can take various forms.
+These include plastic, glass, metal, paper, and biodegradable packaging alternatives.
+The choice of material depends on various factors, such as product requirements, cost, and sustainability goals.

 Here’s a look at some of the key trends shaping the packaging industry landscape: